mindfulent/InfiniteMemoryMCP/README.md

    - Verify path to your repository in the Claude Desktop configuration
    - Check your Python environment has all required dependencies

+3. **Native MCP Issues**:
+   - Ensure you have the latest `fastmcp` and `mcp` packages installed
+   - Check for errors in the native MCP server output
+   - Try using the MCP Inspector to debug: `npx @modelcontextprotocol/inspector python -m src.infinite_memory_mcp.main_native --config config/native_mcp_config.json`

 ## Project Status
 See the [Implementation Status](implementation_status.md) for current progress and future work.